starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 ## Authorized types for Starknet.js methods

 There are 12 methods using contract parameters.
-Some types are authorized for each method :
+Some types are authorized for each method:

 ### list of parameters